vercel/pkg-fetch/README.md

+# `pkg-fetch`

+> [!IMPORTANT]
+> `pkg-fetch` has been deprecated with `3.5` as the last release.
+There are a number of successful forked versions of `pkg-fetch` already with various feature additions.
+Further, we’re excited about Node.js 21’s support for [single executable applications](https://nodejs.org/api/single-executable-applications.html).
+Thank you for the support and contributions over the years.
+The repository will remain open and archived.

 A utility to fetch or build patched Node binaries used by [pkg](https://github.com/vercel/pkg) to generate executables.
 This repo hosts prebuilt binaries in [Releases](https://github.com/vercel/pkg-fetch/releases).

 ## Binary Compatibility